-The Special Sensor Microwave/Imager (SSMI) is a multi-channel passive microwave radiometer that began flying on selected Defense Meteorological Satellite Program (DMSP) platforms in mid-1987.
-The DMSP is placed in a Sun-synchronous polar orbit with a period of about 102 min.
-The SSMI provides vertical and horizontal polarization values for 19, 22, 37, and 85 GHz frequencies (except only vertical at 22) with conical scanning.
-Pixels and scans are spaced 25 km apart at the suborbital point, except the 85-GHz channels are collected at 12.5 km spacing.
-Every other high-frequency pixel is co-located with the low-frequency pixels, starting with the first pixel in the scan and the first scan in a pair of scans.
-The channels have resolutions that vary from 12.5x15 km for the 85 GHz (oval due to the slanted viewing angle) to 60x75 km for the 19 GHz.
+The Special Sensor Microwave/Imager (\SSMI\) was a multi-channel passive microwave radiometer that began flying on selected Defense Meteorological Satellite Program (DMSP) platforms in mid-1987.
+The DMSP was placed in a Sun-synchronous polar orbit with a period of about 102 min.
+The SSMI provided vertical and horizontal polarization values for 19, 22, 37, and 85 GHz frequencies (except only vertical at 22) with conical scanning.
+Pixels and scans were spaced 25 km apart at the suborbital point, except the 85-GHz channels were collected at 12.5 km spacing.
+Every other high-frequency pixel was co-located with the low-frequency pixels, starting with the first pixel in the scan and the first scan in a pair of scans.
+The channels had resolutions that vary from $12.5 \times 15$ km for the 85 GHz (oval due to the slanted viewing angle) to $60 \times 75$ km for the 19 GHz.

-The polar orbit provides nominal SSMI coverage over the latitudes 85°N-S, although limitations in retrieval techniques limit the accuracy, or even availability, of precipitation estimates in cases of cold land or sea ice.
+The polar orbit provided nominal SSMI coverage over the latitudes 85°N-S, although limitations in retrieval techniques limit the accuracy, or even availability, of precipitation estimates in cases of frozen surface.

 The SSMI was an operational sensor, so the data record suffered the usual gaps in the record due to processing errors, down time on receivers, etc. Over time the coverage improved as the operational system matured.
 As well, the first 85 GHz sensor to fly (on F08) degraded quickly due to inadequate solar shielding.
 After launch in mid-1987, the 85.5 GHz vertical- and horizontal-polarization channels became unusable in 1989 and 1990, respectively.
 Another issue arose on 14 August 2006: DoD activated the RADCAL beacon on the F15 DMSP, which interfered with the 22V and 85.5V channels and prevented reliable estimates using then-current GPROF code.
-Subsequently, calibration work has been done that might allow F15 to be used in a future reprocessing.
+It remains to be determined whether additiona calibration work might allow F15 to be used in a future reprocessing.